opensearch-project/documentation-website/_dashboards/query-workbench.md

     {% include copy.html %}

 3. View the results.
     - View the results in the **Results** pane, which presents the query output in tabular format.
-You can sort, filter, and download the results as needed.
+You can filter and download the results as needed.

    The following image shows the query editor pane and results pane for the preceding SQL query: